Through The Fibro Fog

 Home » Recipes » Breakfast

-blackberry quinoa porridge on a white bowl on a striped tea towel.
+blackberry quinoa porridge on a white bowl on a striped tea towel next to small bowls of nuts and seeds.

 Quinoa porridge came onto the scene a few years ago, and was suddenly *the* breakfast served in the trendy cafes I walk past (and very occasionally can afford!) in London.
 It didn't really appeal to me back then, which maybe saved me some money, but also meant I have been missing out!

-• Full of berry flavours - fresh, healthy and tastes so good!
+• Full of berry flavours - fresh, sweet and tastes so good!

 • Quinoa - technically a seed, quinoa has a slightly nutty taste.
 It absorbs the flavours of the fruit so well in this porridge.
 Personally I would use something like the Terrasoul organic white quinoa.
 I don't think a mixed quinoa blend would work too well for porridge.